OVERVIEW: The Henry P. Kendall Foundation supports healthy and resilient food systems in Boston and throughout New England.

 IP TAKE: This funder discourages unsolicited funding requests.
-However, they have become big supporters of efforts in Boston to establish locally sourced markets and food service operations, and improving overall access to healthy food produced nearby.
+However, it has become a big supporter of efforts in Boston to establish locally sourced markets and food service operations, as well as improving overall access to healthy food produced nearby.

-PROFILE: The Henry P. Kendall Foundation is the family foundation in the memory of the industrialist and philanthropist of the same name, who is known for his success with textile and other manufacturing companies.
-Kendall’s sons founded the philanthropy in 1957, and named it after their father upon his passing.
+PROFILE: Established in 1957, the Henry P. Kendall Foundation is the family foundation in the memory of the industrialist and philanthropist of the same name.
+Henry Kendall was known for his success with textile and other manufacturing companies.
+Kendall’s sons founded the philanthropy and named it after their father upon his passing.
 The foundation is currently focused on supporting efforts related to healthy food, food sustainability, and regional food sources.